Metro provides hundreds of bike lockers throughout our railway station network.

 It’s free!
 A refundable $50 security deposit provides you with smart card access to the entire network of Parkiteer bike cages whenever it suits you.

-The Parkiteer bike cages at Metro stations are managed by Bicycle Victoria.
+The Parkiteer bike cages at Metro railway stations are managed by Bicycle Victoria.

 To access the Parkiteer bike cage nearest your station, visit the Parkiteer website, register, pay your deposit and your access card will be only days away.